thaddeusm/seatsmart-FHSU/README.md

 ## Application Scope
 Internet connection stability is a serious concern for faculty.
 In addition, the application deals with student records related to participation, which should be stored securely.
-Seatsmart is designed to be fully functional offline, with all data stored on the user's machine.
+Seatsmart is designed to be offline-first, with all data stored on the user's machine.
 This storage is transparently located in the default OS documents folder, which is separate from application files.
 This allows the user to update (replace) the application without impacting partication records.

+When Internet access is available, instructors can use the Remote feature to access basic features from a mobile device.
+Data is encrypted during transport and this information is not stored in any cloud database.

 Every attempt is made to ensure design and UX consistency for PC and Mac, the operating systems currently used by faculty.
 However, desktop (larger) screen